Delta adds facial recognition kiosks at Twin Cities airport

+Delta Airlines says it is the first U.S. airline to use facial-recognition technology to speed the process of checking baggage.
+Four self-serve kiosks for checking bags debuted Monday.

-MINNEAPOLIS (AP) — Delta Airlines says it is the first U.S. airline to use facial recognition technology to speed the process of checking baggage.
+MINNEAPOLIS (AP) — Delta Air Lines says it is the first U.S. airline to use facial recognition technology to speed the process of checking baggage.

-Delta on Monday debuted four self-serve kiosks for checking bags at Minneapolis-St. Paul International Airport, including one that uses facial recognition technology to match travelers with their passport photos.
+Four self-serve kiosks for checking bags debuted Monday at Minneapolis-St. Paul International Airport, including one that uses facial recognition technology to match travelers with their passport photos.

-Airport spokesman Patrick Hogan says the new kiosks are only for checking bags and don’t replace security lines.
+The new kiosks are only for checking bags and don’t replace security lines, airport spokesman Patrick Hogan said.

-Travelers use their boarding pass to print check-in tags for their bags at the self-serve kiosks.
+Travelers use their boarding passes to print check-in tags for their bags at the self-serve kiosks.
 Those with a passport can use the facial recognition feature.
 A Delta agent will check the IDs of those who don’t have a passport.
 The bags are then loaded onto a belt.

 Most Read Stories